glic3rinu/passlib/docs/install.rst

 Testing
 =======
-PassLib contains a number of unittests (sadly, coverage is not yet complete). all of which are contained within the :mod:`passlib.tests` package, and are designed to be run using the `nose <http://somethingaboutorange.com/mrl/projects/nose>`_ unit testing library.
+PassLib contains a number of unittests (sadly, coverage is not yet complete).
+All unit tests are contained within the :mod:`passlib.tests` package, and are designed to be run using the `Nose <http://somethingaboutorange.com/mrl/projects/nose>`_ unit testing library.
 Once PassLib and nose have been installed, you may run the following commands::

     #to run the basic passlib test suite:
-    nosetests passlib/tests
+    nosetests -v passlib.tests

-    #to run the extended passlib test suite, including some longer running tests:
+    #to test all passlib backends, including inactive ones:
     export PASSLIB_TESTS=all
-    nosetests passlib/tests
+    nosetests passlib.tests

 Documentation
 =============
 The latest copy of this documentation should always be available at the `PassLib homepage <http://www.assurancetechnologies.com/software/passlib>`_.

 If you wish to generate your own copy of the documentation,